Showing posts with label books. Show all posts

 Anyone can be part of Free Book by simply releasing it and writing a few words in the first page indicating that this book has not been lost or forgotten, it is part of the Free Book movement.
 The person who finds it should free the book again for someone else to enjoy.

-Of course there are many of us that have books that we love, books that we want to keep and that we like to go back to, but other books may be part of us already, they have left their message in our souls and we know them by heart.
+Of course we all have books that we love, books that we want to keep and that we like to go back to, but other books may be part of us already, they have left their message in our souls and we know them by heart.
 These are the ones we are invited to release.

 Happy Wednesday! xo